pymupdf/PyMuPDF/docs/document.rst

           Either a 0-based page number, or a tuple *(chapter, pno)*.
 For an **integer**, any `-∞ < page_id < page_count` is acceptable.
 While page_id is negative, :attr:`page_count` will be added to it.
 For example: to load the last page, you can use *doc.load_page(-1)*.
 After this you have page.number = doc.page_count - 1.

           For a tuple, *chapter* must be in range :attr:`Document.chapter_count`, and *pno* must be in range :meth:`Document.chapter_page_count` of that chapter.
 Both values are 0-based.
 Using this notation, :attr:`Page.number` will equal the given tuple.
-Relevant only for document types whith chapter support (EPUB currently).
+Relevant only for document types with chapter support (EPUB currently).

       :rtype: :ref:`Page`